-New FDA Policies on Antibiotics Use in Food Animal Production
+New FDA Policies on Antibiotic Use in Food Animal Production

 Surveys of the animal production industry by the U.S. Department of Agriculture demonstrate that industrial-scale facilities frequently administer antibiotics to animals at low doses for nontherapeutic purposes—a practice that the medical and public health communities document as a significant factor in human antibiotic resistance.
 In fact, the U.S. Food and Drug Administration reported that in 2011, nearly 30 million pounds of antibiotics sold in the United States were for food animals, almost four times the amount sold for human use.1

 FDA guidance is voluntary, yet the vast majority of antibiotic companies have indicated they will comply.

 Many large meat and poultry producers administer low doses of antibiotics to healthy food animals to offset the effects of overcrowding and poor sanitation and to promote faster growth, not to treat animal disease.
 FDA, USDA, and the Centers for Disease Control and Prevention all have testified before Congress that there is a definitive link between the routine, nontherapeutic use of antibiotics in food animal production and the crisis of antibiotic resistance in humans.2 In 2013, FDA took steps to address these concerns.